LinkedIn ads costs: Why Lead Gen Forms are usually the best choice & have high conversion rates

 Above-average costs, but also above-average conversion rates

 A normal, average CPC for a single single image ad can be around €7 to €8 in German-speaking countries in 2022.
 That depends entirely on the degree of optimization and user interest.
 If a topic meets with a very high level of interest and the design of the ad is particularly exciting and low-threshold, the click-through rate can be higher, causing the click price to fall.
 A normal CPM, i.e. the purchase price for 1,000 impressions, is around €50 – €60.
-A normal CTR, i.e. the click-through rate, can be 0.6% – 1.5% in good cases, which means: 6 – 15 clicks on 1,000 impressions would cost around €4 – €10 per impression with a CPM of €60 click.
+A normal CTR, i.e. the click-through rate, can in good cases be 0.6% – 1.5%, which means: 6 – 15 clicks on 1,000 impressions would cost around €4 – €10 per impression with a CPM of €60 click.

 Now the question is: What do we get out of it – and what do we gain from it?
 Therefore, let’s take a look at the LinkedIn Ads conversion rates.
 A conversion rate indicates what percentage of users have been converted to a target action.
 In the B2B area, this would usually be a completed contact form, a registration, an inquiry or an appointment booking.

-LinkedIn Ads Lead Gen Forms can achieve a consistent conversion rate of 20%
+Lead Gen Forms can achieve conversion rates of 20%

 In my experience, the Single Image Ad in combination with Lead Gen Forms is the most effective advertising format.
 With a single image ad, there is an introductory text with a maximum of 600 characters, an image and a title for the image including a call-to-action button.
 The introductory text should contain functional elements and explain what the offer is about, give a taste of the topic and generate interest.
 An exciting question at the beginning of the introductory text can often be very successful in generating leads.
 The picture should arouse interest and, if possible, match the subject matter.
 Any number of variations of text can also be used in the image, because unlike Facebook Ads, there are no percentage restrictions on the space taken up by text elements on LinkedIn.